Easy Potato Pancakes

 Directions

-1Peel then use a box grater to coarsely grate the potatoes.
+1Peel the potatoes and coarsely grate them using a box grater.
 Add them to a clean dishcloth and squeeze dry.
-Transfer potatoes to a clean, large bowl.
+Transfer the potatoes to a clean, large bowl.

 Adam and Joanne's Tips